without Internet Explorer,

 "The end is near...Lucifer's legions of death are ready for attack..."

-It was a time when Germany’s borders were breaking at its crust, sinking into the molten core of whatever lies beneath it from the sheer metallic weight of the country’s fledging metal scene.
+It was a time when Germany’s borders were breaking at its crust, sinking into the molten core of whatever lies beneath it from the sheer metallic weight of the country’s fledgling metal scene.
 It was a time when Germany had to be distinguished between east and west (no bands were from the east, so why bother, eh?).
 It was a time when bands actually looked metal and not like ghosts, rummage salesmen, or Kojak impersonators.
 It’s a time now gone.

 To expand a little on the third point, whether you’re buying the domestic or import pressing of Sentence of Death, one glance at either cover and you're well aware your hard earned cash has been spent on metal that will most assuredly sound nothing like Dokken, Heavy Pettin’ or Kick Axe.
 They were perhaps one of the most visually thrashed out bands of the time that would likely erupt in a dazzling display of gunshots if ever caught in a forest fire, yet some say they didn’t quite play as they looked.
 Thrash was still a new discovery in ’84.
 Tradition doesn’t go out the window when a new style strolls along, and is why there are a few flashes of such in the trio’s style.
-As well, Destruction supplied their tracks with a little more intricacy, just small injections of complexity, than Kreator did and a lot more than Sodom.
+As well, Destruction supplied their tracks with a little more intricacy and small injections of complexity than Kreator and a lot more than Sodom.
 Living Death was barely in the same league.

 My affection for early German thrash has always transcended my fondness for the American style save a band or two (not that there was much to work with).
 While thrash is supposed to be on the wild side, the krauts usually went the more savage route i.e. more untamed vocals, more over-the-top intensity, and a penchant for the darker side of sound.

-If this is your first voyage into Destruction-land, you’re welcomed with an intro with the quaint charm of a street riot, a guitar eruption of Exciter/”Oblivion” quality that roars like the wrecking ball’s motor and squeals like the twisting girders it’s demolishing.
+If this is your first voyage into the war-torn land of Destruction, you’re welcomed with an intro with the quaint charm of a street riot, a guitar eruption of Exciter/”Oblivion” quality that roars like the wrecking ball’s motor and squeals like the twisting girders it’s demolishing.
 A detonation thunders “Total Desaster” to life, one of the band’s most maniacal creations that introduces the echoed, paint-peeling shriekorama of Schmier and some terrorizing rhythms that will have people running.
 “Black Mass” is a little less aggressive in its initial moments, but unfurls with a mid-riff/percussion marriage so skewed it’s almost like an accidental collision of instrumentation.
 The rest of it battles on swiftly, if not rather conventionally to call side one quits.

 Side two calls “Mad Butcher” to arms, a song that would become their quasi-anthem and ethereal mascot.
-An uprising, involved rhythm flies until it hits the unyielding wall …“You lie on your back…”…where’re the deafening warhead impacts in the Mad Butcher ep version?
+An uprising, involved rhythm flies until it hits the unyielding wall …“...you lie on your back…”…where’re the deafening warhead impacts in the Mad Butcher ep version?
 “Satan’s Vengeance” takes no recourse in some of the lyrical levity of its precursor and delivers another uncompromising speedster until after the last chorus where that traditionalism transcends the thrash.
-“Devil’s Soldiers”…christ, it just goes haywire with a heretical main riff that almost seems unhinged, the hiss of perpetual cymbal work, a final frenzied solo, and when Schmier orders you to run for your lives, most back then took heed.
+“Devil’s Soldiers”…Christ, it just goes haywire with a heretical main riff that almost seems unhinged, the hiss of perpetual cymbal work, a final frenzied solo, and when Schmier orders you to run for your lives, most back then took heed.

 When the British wave was faltering only a few steps and the Scorpions were considered Germany’s greatest export at the time, Sentence of Death was indeed a breath of fume-choked air that I couldn’t get enough of, which is probably why my growth stunted at a towering 5’6”.